sceballos/apps-backend/README.md

 ## Running API Testing

 Just run `npm test` after initializing the database and server to run all unit test cases.

+## What's next?

+Now you can proceed and setup the [Apps Frontend](https://github.com/sceballos/apps-frontend) project.